Estella Solomons

-Estella Francis Solomons (2 April 1882– 2 November 1968) was one of the leading Irish artists of her generation.
+Estella Frances Solomons (2 April 1882– 2 November 1968) was one of the leading Irish artists of her generation.
 She came from a prominent Dublin Jewish family.
 She studied at the Dublin Metropolitan School of Art and the Chelsea School of Art.
 She was a member of Cumann na mBan and was active during the revolutionary period.
 She was noted for her portraits of contemporaries in the republican movement and her studio was a safe house during the War of Independence.
 She married poet Seumas O'Sullivan, founder of The Dublin Magazine, and helped to support it financially.
-The couple hosted regular salons in their home which attracted Irish artists, writers and intellectuals.
+The couple hosted regular salons in their home which attracted Irish artists, writers, politicians and intellectuals.
 Solomons was a close friend of writer Kathleen Goodfellow, whom she met in Cumann na mBan and who was a patron of The Dublin Magazine.
 Solomons was elected an honorary member of the Royal Hibernian Academy in 1966, having been an associate since 1925.